 Sadly, a few of the conversations I've had (or have heard about) when reporting accessibility concerns are countered with "our automated testing doesn't show any issues", or "other councils use this product, and they haven't mentioned any issues, so is this actually a problem?", or a "this is a change request and we will have to charge".

-The first and second argument is more of an indication of the supplier's lack of understanding on how to test their product for accessibility (you'll need automated tools and a manual testing process to do it properly), along with an indication that other councils haven't got the time/resources/knowledge to review the product themselves.
+The first and second argument is more of an indication of the supplier's lack of understanding on how to test their product for accessibility (you'll need automated tools and a manual testing process to do it properly), along with an indication that other councils haven't got the time/resources/knowledge to review the product themselves so have to trust the supplier's claim.
 This is usually cleared up by a conversation with the supplier with a demonstration of the issues, so they can see for themselves why these issues are important and do need resolving.
 It is also helpful to include the service area who have asked for this product (if possible), so they can also understand the situation and can back you up.

 The third argument is more frustrating, but more easily countered - if they have claimed to meet a particular standard, then they can't charge extra for any work needed as they haven't delivered what they have promised.
 It is understandable that they would be risk-averse, considering the time & effort they will have to put in to plan, test and implement any changes, and, in the cases of cloud-hosted solutions, they would run the risk of affecting their other customers too, but legally they have to uphold their end of the contract.